If You Invested $1000 In This Stock 10 Years Ago, You Would Have $12,000 Today - Benzinga

-Fortinet FTNT has outperformed the market over the past 10 years by 17.49% on an annualized basis producing an average annual return of 28.22%.
-Currently, Fortinet has a market capitalization of $43.26 billion.
+Old Dominion Freight Line ODFL has outperformed the market over the past 10 years by 17.76% on an annualized basis producing an average annual return of 28.52%.
+Currently, Old Dominion Freight Line has a market capitalization of $27.60 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.